 Terms and conditions

-Here, you'll find detailed information about what QDI represents, its administration by the Department of Transport and Main Roads, your rights, responsibilities, security obligations, and the conditions under which you use QDI.
-This section will help you understand how you can use QDI to authenticate your identity for online services, the steps for setting it up with the required identity verification documents, the ways in which your personal information is handled, and what is expected from you in maintaining the security of your digital identity.
+Here, you'll find detailed information about what the Queensland Digital Identity (QDI) represents, its administration by the Department of Customer Services, Open Data and Small and Family Business and, your rights, responsibilities, security obligations, and the conditions under which you use QDI.
+This section will help you understand how you can use QDI to authenticate your identity for online services, the steps for setting it up with the required identity verification documents, the ways in which your personal information is handled, and what is expected from you in maintaining the security of your QDI.

 Please read these terms carefully to ensure that you understand and agree to how your QDI operates.
-Your ongoing use of QDI indicates your acceptance of these terms and conditions, which are subject to change and are always available on this page for your reference.
+By establishing and using your QDI you indicate your acceptance of these terms and conditions, which are subject to change.
+The current version of these terms and conditions is always available on this page for your reference.

 1. About QDI (Queensland Digital Identity)

-1.2 Your QDI and the system and services that provide your QDI (the QDI System) are administered by the State of Queensland acting through the Department of Transport and Main Roads (TMR).
+1.2 Your QDI and the system and services that provide your QDI (the QDI System) are administered by the State of Queensland acting through the Department of Customer Services, Open Data and Small and Family Business (CDSB).

 2. Your QDI Digital Identity